codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 ## Publishing

 `publishing:` for every successful build, you can publish the generated artifacts to external services.
-The available integrations currently are email, Slack, Google Play and App Store Connect.
+The available integrations currently are email, Slack, Google Play, App Store Connect and Github releases.

     publishing:
       email: